Jason Statham returns as the impeccably dressed and facially imperturbable driver of this unlikely franchise.

 Statham is acting as the chauffeur-come-bodyguard for the son of a powerful US politician played by a clearly embarrassed Matthew Modine.
 When the young boy is kidnapped and injected with a deadly poison, Statham sets out on a predictably pyrotechnic pursuit of the criminals.

-In one chase sequence, Statham is pursued by a dozen police cars in a multi-storey car park.
-Seemingly with nowhere to go, Statham smashes through a wall at high speed out of the side of the building miraculously landing on the floor of the neighbouring high rise block.
+In one chase sequence, Statham is pursued by a dozen police cars into a multi-storey car park.
+Seemingly with nowhere to go, Statham smashes through one of the building's walls before miraculously landing on one of the floors of the neighbouring high rise block.

 Apparently safe from danger, a helicopter suddenly hovers into view.
 Statham's machine pistol wielding companion immediately unleashes a volley of bullets causing the chopper to explode.

 Perfunctory and underwhelming.